-While the goal of just-in-time inventory is to have zero excess inventory sitting around, zero inventory wants zero inventory that is not in the active process of moving toward the customer.
+While the goal of just-in-time inventory is to have zero excess inventory sitting around, the goal of zero inventory is to have no inventory whatsoever waiting around.
+Instead, all of it is moving toward the customer.

 Outside of dropshipping—where a business doesn’t keep any items in stock and instead fills orders on demand—true zero inventory is nearly impossible to achieve.

 To get just-in-time inventory, you reorder products or raw materials to replace the ones that you expect to sell or use by the time the new order arrives.

 Ordering time frames vary based on how long your suppliers take to get new products to you.
 For instance, if your supplier typically delivers new items in 10 days, you can place an order 10 days before you think you’ll need it.

 If you want to be on the safe side, you can order earlier to have a buffer in case there’s a delay, but that will likely increase your storage costs.

 This usually means making more frequent smaller quantity stocking orders.
 Using this method of inventory control means you’re not spending money storing excess items and materials for extended periods.

 Another way to get just-in-time inventory is by waiting for a customer order before you order the item or materials to make the item yourself.

 What Is an Example of a JIT Inventory System?

 One example of a JIT inventory management system would be if a construction company received a roofing job and ordered the shingles with a lead time set to just before the job start date.